Can a 5 kW solar system run a 1.5-ton AC in Bangalore (2025)? - Simple, practical answer (with numbers)

 3

-• panel count & model, inverter model (surge rating), and battery options with usable kWh,
+• panel count + inverter model + battery sizes

 4